 If the CAD block has been stretched so that it no longer has the same aspect ratio, it cannot be unblocked.
 The Height and width factor must be reset first.

 Custom molding profiles can be drawn in either floor plan view or in a CAD detail window and added to the Library Browser.
 Existing molding profiles can also be modified further by placing them and editing their shape.

 The CAD to Walls tool can be used to convert CAD lines in floor plan view into architectural objects like walls, windows and doors.

-Individual CAD lines and arcs can be snapped together end-to-end to form a polyline, but only when Endpoint Object Snaps are on and Edit Object Parts is off.
+Individual CAD lines and arcs can be snapped together end-to-end to form a polyline.

 The CAD Blocks library category contains generic drawings that are intended to be a starting point for you to create the exact detail drawing that you need.

 Use the CAD tools to create a closed polyline of the desired arch shape, then convert it to a 3D/Polyline Solid.